 The price paid for high investment returns over time is normally volatility – featuring wildly fluctuating prices and unpredictable annual returns.
 Magenta share values do not fluctuate in response to market forces like publicly traded stocks, bonds and income trusts, or mutual fund unit values.
 Magenta has not only outpaced other investments in terms of long term capital growth – it has done so by way of consistently-elevated returns achieved year in and year out – in good markets and in bad – over the last 23 years.

 Protecting your investments

 All savvy investors understand that there is indeed a positive correlation between risk and return.
 Our lending activity is concentrated in Ottawa and Southwestern Ontario, real estate markets that are inherently stable and recession resistant.
-The strength of these markets is founded in a local economy dominated by the public sector, resulting in stable and
+The strength of these markets is founded in local economies that are dominated by the public sector.

 Redeem your shares at any time

 Shareholders may redeem their shares at any time with three months’ notice.
 A 4.00% retraction payment reduction applies in the first year following the initial subscription date.
 The retraction payment reduction does not apply in the event of the death or disability of the shareholder.

 Providing regular income to savvy investors